 Lucy Mack Smith Account:

-In the moment of excitement, Joseph was overcome by the powers of darkness, and forgot the injunction that was laid upon him.
+Joseph, in the hour of excitement, was overcome by the powers of darkness, and forgot the injunction that had been laid upon him.

-Having some further conversation with the angel, on this occasion, Joseph was permitted to raise the stone again, when he beheld the plates as he had done before.
-He immediately reached forth his hand to take them, but instead of getting them, as he anticipated, he was hurled back upon the ground with great violence.
-When he recovered, the angel was gone, and he arose and returned to the house, weeping for grief and disappointment.
+He had some farther conversation with the angel at this interview; after which he was permitted to raise the stone again, when he beheld the plates as before: he immediately reached forth his hand to take them; but instead of getting them as he expected, he was hurled back upon the ground with great violence.
+When he recovered the angel was gone; and he arose and returned to the house, weeping with grief and disappointment.

-‘Yes,’ replied Joseph, ‘I saw them, but could not take them.’
+“Yes, returned Joseph, ‘I saw them, but could not take them”